xwmx/nb/docs/index.markdown

 ### 🔖 Bookmarks

-`nb` is a powerful bookmark management system, enabling you to to view, search, and manage your bookmarks, links, and online references.
+`nb` is a powerful bookmark management system, enabling you to to view, search, [browse](#-browsing), and manage your bookmarks, links, and online references.

 Bookmarks are Markdown notes containing information about the bookmarked page.

 To create a new bookmark pass a URL as the first argument to `nb`: